HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

     !!!note
         To revert to the default editor toolbar, run the task that is named remove-wcm-ephox-editor-custom-configuration on the primary node only.

+## Enabling TinyMCE editor

+1. As of CF208, the TinyMCE editor is enabled out of the box.
+If you disabled this editor and need to enable it again, run this configuration process:

+    ```
+    ConfigEngine(sh/bat) action-deploy-tiny-editors
+    ```

+2. If a custom configuration is used for this editor, run this configuration process:

+    ```
+    ConfigEngine(sh/bat) configure-wcm-ephox-editor-custom-configuration
+    ```

+3. Restart the WebSphere\_Portal server once the configuration process is completed.

 ## Disabling TinyMCE editor to use the OOB editor